ZacSadan/AS_Mysql/README.md

-# AS_Mysql - Abillity to Query AeroSpike from any MySQL Client
+# AS_Mysql - Query AeroSpike from your favorite MySQL Client

 This module implements the MySQL server protocol, so you will be able to Query AeroSpike from your favorite MySql-Client.